-The Battery Energy Storage System (BESS) facility (Resource) described in this document is a containerized battery storage facility that houses battery cells in a weather-resistant insulated metal enclosure.
-The Resource utilizes a Heating, Ventilation and Air Conditioning (HVAC) system that can maintain battery cells within a manufacturer-specified nominal minimum and maximum temperature range across the full range of the Resource's anticipated ambient temperatures as defined by the American Society of Heating, Refrigerating and Air-Conditioning Engineers ("ASHRAE") for North America.
-The internal ambient temperature of the Resource is monitored via an advanced Remote Operations Control (ROC) center with 24 hours/365 day observation capability.
+The Battery Energy Storage System (BESS) facility (Resource) described in this document is a containerized battery storage facility that houses glycol-cooled battery cells in a weather-resistant insulated metal enclosure.
+The glycol-cooled batteries operate within a manufacturer-specified nominal minimum and maximum temperature range across the full range of the Resource's anticipated ambient temperatures.
+The internal ambient temperature of the Resource is monitored via an advanced Remote Operations Control (ROC) center with 24 hour/365 day observation capability.
 If the Resource's internal temperature increases, the system is remotely adjusted to ensure continued stable operations.

-A checklist for all hot weather critical components within the Resource is provided in Attachment B. A weather critical component is defined as any component of a generating Resource that is susceptible to fail as a result of a weather emergency, the occurrence of which failure is likely to significantly hinder the ability of the Resource to function as intended or, for the Resource, is likely to lead to a trip, derate of more than 5% of the capacity represented in the Resource's seasonal net maximum sustainable rating or failure to start.
-All hot weather critical component sensors are located within or adjacent to the weather-resistant insulated metal enclosures of the battery containers.
-Similarly, the hot weather protection components of the Resource are located within the insulated battery container enclosures or at the substation to the facility.
-This consists of the HVAC system formerly described, a dehumidifier unit, and insulation built into the metal enclosures.
+A checklist for all hot weather critical components within the Resource is provided in Attachment B. A weather critical component is defined as any component of a generating Resource that is susceptible to fail as a result of a weather emergency, the occurrence of which failure is likely to significantly hinder the ability of the Resource to function as intended or, for the Resource, is likely to lead to a trip, derate of more than 5% of the capacity represented in the Resource's seasonal net maximum sustainable rating, or failure to start.
+All hot weather critical component sensors are located within the weather-resistant insulated metal enclosures of the battery containers.
+Similarly, the hot weather protection components of the Resource are located within or adjacent to the insulated battery container enclosures or at the substation to the facility.

-A VI EY CAPTURE Department: Operations
+N VI Department: Operations

-T ENERGY Policy Subject: Hot Weather Operations
+ENERGY Policy Subject: Hot Weather Operations

 Date: 09/25/2023 Review Period: Annually